 - Privacy issues in mobile networks - from IMSI Catchers to SS7

-Russian-Italian product designer focused on building syntropy and making technology an invisible, sovereign tool that helps us truly improve our quality of life.
+Robert Blinov is a Russian-Italian product designer focused on building syntropy and making technology an invisible, sovereign tool that helps us truly improve our quality of life.

 https://robertblinov.net